prateekpradhan/Multistroke-Gesture-Recognizer-iOS-IET-DAVV/README.md

 Anthony, L. and Wobbrock, J.O.
 (2010).
 [A lightweight multistroke recognizer for user interface prototypes](http://faculty.washington.edu/wobbrock/pubs/gi-10.2.pdf).
 Proceedings of Graphics Interface (GI '10).
 Ottawa, Ontario (May 31-June 2, 2010).
 Toronto, Ontario: Canadian Information Processing Society, pp. 245-252.

-# Detecting Glyphs
+# Features

-A Glyph is a user-defined set of Strokes, which are in turn just an array of points.
-When a Glyph is initialized, it first permutes through all the possible combinations of Stroke directions/order necessary to recreate itself.
-It also resamples and resizes itslef into a bounding box.
-Finally, a Glyph creates unistrokes (Templates) from all the calculated multistrokes.
+* Recognition Support for all 26 upper case english alphabates.

-The Detector collects user input (an array of points) and triggers a comparison of the input against all of the Glyph Templates.
-Each Template is given a score, and the Template with the highest score is considered the match.
-The Glyph that the Template belongs to is announced to the Delegate.
+* Framework for self learning for handwriting recognition for iOS touch devices.

-# Creating Glyphs
+#  Glyphs

-A Glyph can either be defined manually by defining its Strokes and initializing a Glyph with those Strokes.
-Or, a newly created Glyph can be fed user input and create itself when ready.
+A glyph is a graphical shape used to depict a character.
+There are any numbers of glyphs that correspond to a particular character.

 # Guided By
-- [Mr. Pratosh Bansal](https://github.com/pratoshbansal) Professor,Department of Information Technology, IET-DAVV, Indore.
+- [Mr. Pratosh Bansal](http://www.iet.dauniv.ac.in/index.php/departments/information-technology/223) Professor,Department of Information Technology, IET-DAVV, Indore.
 - [Mr. Awanish Tiwari](https://github.com/awanish-tiwari) Technical Architect, Newput Infotech, Indore.

 # Acknowledgement

-This work is done as a part of my ME thesis work from IET-DAVV, Indore for project entitled "Building A Personal Handwriting Recognizer on an iOS device and Adding New Gestures for Handwriting Recognition" in guidance of Mr. Pratosh Bansal @pratoshbansal ,Professor,Department of Information Technology, IET-DAVV, Indore and Industrial guide Mr Awanish Tiwari@awanish-tiwari, Technical Architect, Newput Infotech, Indore.
+This work is done as a part of my ME thesis work from IET-DAVV, Indore for project entitled "Building A Personal Handwriting Recognizer on an iOS device and Adding New Gestures for Handwriting Recognition" in guidance of Mr. Pratosh Bansal  ,Professor,Department of Information Technology, IET-DAVV, Indore and Industrial guide Mr Awanish Tiwari, Technical Architect, Newput Infotech, Indore.

 # License